Office Hours - Wednesday, Friday 7:45-8:30am

 Safe, Respectful, Responsible...
 These three words represent the behavioral expectations Bexley has for students in the district.
 PBIS is the establishment of consistent, communicated expectations for students in a variety of scenarios.
 Staff discuss PBIS expectations with students in advance for classrooms, cafeteria, hallways, assemblies, etc. so that all students have a chance to be successful.

 The school steps in when students are not experiencing the success they could be.
 A team of teachers considers the student from a “big picture” perspective, identifies what is working, and develops a plan to replicate that success.
 If a student needs additional supports, either academic or non-academic, the team works to ensure those supports are put into place.
 Typically, BMS tries tailored interventions for the student for 4-6 weeks, then evaluates for success, and makes adjustments as necessary.
 Removing Non-Academic Barriers to Success

 Bexley Schools recognizes that a student’s needs extend beyond the curriculum.
 School counselors, Sarah Busold and Tara Louys, provide classroom guidance, small group opportunities and individual counseling to students.
 The school's home-grown advisory program "(I’m)agine Bexley" encourages students to explore different ways that they can grow and contribute to a community.

-Bexley is unique in that it has a Director of Student and Community Engagement, Ms. Leisan Smith, who is dedicated to addressing students’ social and emotional health.
-Ms. Smith works with students, facility, families, and the community at large to identify and overcome barriers to student success.
+Bexley is unique in that it has a Director of Student Services & Accessibility, Ms. Barb Gentille Green, who is dedicated to addressing students’ social and emotional health.
+Ms. Gentille Green works with students, facility, families, and the community at large to identify and overcome barriers to student success.

 Approaches to Learning